umbraco/UmbracoDocs/Umbraco-Uno/Creating-Content/Work-with-content/index.md

 To **publish the content right away** select the green "Save and publish" button in the bottom-right corner.

 To schedule to content for another point in time select the "Schedule..." option, which canbe found by clicking the arrow next to the green "Save and publish" button in the bottom-right corner.
-Read the [Scheduled publishing](#LINK) article to learn more about how to setup the schedule.

 ## Unpublishing content

 Once a page is published on your website you can at any time choose to unpublish it.
 The option to do this is available from the publish menu which is accessible through the arrow next to the green "Save and publish" button in the bottom-right corner.

-It is also possible to automatically unpublish content items at a given time using the [Scheduled publishing](#LINK) feature.

 ## Other options